 Constant Video Recording

 Three video cameras (“pilot”, “brow”, and “science”) are captured by duplicate direct-to-hard drive recorders.
-The video and subtitle files are clipped at a controlled time, usually 15 minutes.
+Video and accompanying files are clipped at a definable time, usually 15 minutes.
 The codec is h.264, which provides excellent viewing quality but is unsuitable for production video editing.
 File volumes are about 2.4GB per hour per camera.
 The processing of these clips requires about 15 minutes per hour of dive time.
-Video and subtitle files are merged in post-processing to yield a video with overlays, playable using software such as vlc.
+Video and subtitle files are merged in post-processing to yield a video with optional overlays, playable using software such as vlc.

-Important activities of the dive can optionally be captured from the watchstander’s choice of high definition (1080i) science, pilot, brow, or ultra definition (2160p) still camera streams to an editable HD clip.
+For those moments that may be processed for outreach, select activities of the dive can optionally be captured from the watchstander’s choice of high definition (1080i) pilot, brow, or ultra HD (2160p/4K) science camera streams.
 These clips are compressed using the Apple ProRes422 family of codecs (2.7GB/3 minutes for high definition, 15GB/3 minutes ultra definition) and contain embedded time code.
-The resulting file is a .mov file type, playable by QuickTime and editable using NLE software such as Final Cut.
+The resulting file is a .mov file type, playable by QuickTime and editable using NLE software such as Final Cut or Premiere.

 Several sources of still images from Jason cameras are now available.

 - Simultaneous still grabbed images from two of the video streams from the science, pilot, or brow, or still image cameras, as selected by science watchstanders.
-Aside from the still image camera each of these cameras is an Insite mini-Zeus, which produces a 1080i video stream.
-The system produces color RGB JPG images at 1920x1080 x 8 bits of quantization.
+The system produces color RGB TIFF images at 1920x1080 x 8 bits of quantization.

-Jason lighting has recently been improved, but some limitations on camera configurations exist.
+Jason lighting is now improved by use of LED technology, but some limitations on camera configurations exist.
 In particular, downlooking captures require use of strobes that can be flashed no more quickly than every ~10 seconds.
 Please be sure to discuss photographic requirements in the pre-cruise process.

 All image filenames denote image capture time.
 A post-processed product merges vehicle navigation to image filename at the time the image was captured (.ppfx file).